Does it look dull and worn?

 Overall, what granite rocks experienced throughout its existence is much more than what marble did, therefore it is stronger.
 Marble is softer and more sensitive to most of the things around it.

-A softer marble represents a softer surface and less resistance against wear and tear which shown as scratches, dulled areas, and etched spots.
+A softer marble represents a softer surface and less resistance against wear and tear which showed as scratches, dulled areas, and etched spots.

 Dulled and spotty marble in combination with dirty grout is not an ideal floor surface to have in your home.
 Typically, you will get frustrated and end up googling answers to these problems.

-The most popular refinishing system for marble surfaces involves 5+ steps of diamond honing and polishing beside grout cleaning… In future blogs I will write about grout cleaning and repair highlighting an important details but this time let’s underline diamond refinishing steps in progressive order.
+The most popular refinishing system for marble surfaces involves 5+ steps of diamond honing and polishing beside grout cleaning… In future blogs, I will write about grout cleaning and repair highlighting important details but this time let’s underline diamond refinishing steps in progressive order.

-The next step is honing process that is executed by a 400 grit resin bond diamond pad system.
-This exercise accents more into the idea of closing the pores and creating enough friction to start developing natural sheen of the marble.
-After this step the result should lead to scratchless and low sheen surface.
+The next step is a honing process that is executed by a 400 grit resin bond diamond pad system.
+This exercise accents more into the idea of closing the pores and creating enough friction to start developing the natural sheen of the marble.
+After this step, the result should lead to a scratchless and low sheen surface.

-The ideal honed marble requires 800 grit diamond pad system.
-This particular grit increases the natural sheen to medium high and preps the surface for the polishing process.
-Sometimes honing will require an additional grit of 1500 for a higher degree of the sheen and the “+” in this phrase is there to represent these addition steps.
+The ideal honed marble requires an 800 grit diamond pad system.
+This particular grit increases the natural sheen to medium-high and preps the surface for the polishing process.
+Sometimes honing will require an additional grit of 1500 for a higher degree of the sheen and the “+” in this phrase is there to represent these additional steps.